T

 Insider tips

-• Don't be afraid to try street food and local bakeries for authentic flavors.
+• Don't be afraid to try street food, especially at the markets.

-• Embrace the Georgian tradition of 'supra' (feast) if you have the opportunity, it's a true cultural experience.
+• Embrace the Georgian tradition of 'supra' (feast) if you have the opportunity, it's a unique cultural experience.

 Packing highlights